Vision

 Dr. Martin Luther King Jr.’s speech is considered one of greatest in American history.
 It was part planning and part accident, but even that spontaneity was part of a tradition.

 Black speakers from Frederick Douglass to W.E.B.
 DuBois had forged a wide path for King to tread.
 As scholars have noted, there was a tradition for “celebration/protests” that dated back to Revolutionary War.
 Douglass had given a speech–“What to the Slave is the Fourth of July?”–that set a strong precedent.
-He spoke at a traditional July 4th celebration in 1852, pointing out the hypocrisy of celebrating freedom when liberty was restricted.
+He spoke at a traditional July 4th celebration in 1852, startling the listeners out of their patriotic reverie by pointing out the hypocrisy of celebrating freedom when liberty was still nonexistent for enslaved Blacks.

 Black Americans had forged their own tradition of gathering on days to commemorate the liberation of the West Indies, the Fourth of July, the Emancipation Proclamation, and Juneteenth.
 They would come together in their Sunday best, prepared for a picnic and a protest.
 There was even a particular tradition of the “jeremiad” adopted by speakers, often Black ministers, who took on the role of the prophet speaking for the oppressed.
 It was a natural fit.

 Most of what King said on the steps of the Lincoln Memorial was planned.
 His speech had been written and reviewed by advisors.
-The “dream” stuff had been taken out.
-He had used the dream imagery in multiple speeches before, small groups, and it had failed to strike a nerve.
+The “dream” stuff had been stricken from the prepared text.
+He had used that dream imagery in multiple speeches before, small groups, and it had failed to strike a nerve.
 The organizers thought it would be better to critique than to inspire.

-Listening to the whole speech (here) is an interesting experience, given that I have probably listened to the good part, i.e. the sound bites, a good dozen times.
-The speech has been picked clean by rhetoric scholars and analysts who talk about the cadence, repetition, and the callbacks to the Bible and song.
+Listening to the whole speech (here) is an interesting experience, given that many of us have probably listened to the good part–the sound bites–a dozen times.
+The speech has been picked clean by Rhetoric professors and analysts who talk about the cadence, repetition, and the callbacks to the Bible and song.
 But the speech doesn’t begin with any of that.
 It begins with accounting.

 As a former banker, I quite enjoyed the extended metaphor–that America had written a bad check, a promissory note never cashed, an NSF.
 But the crowd applause was reserved and only polite.
 They were hot, and it had been a long day.
 Who gets inspired by banking imagery?
-Many scholars like Christopher Neck have noted that King began his speech reading in rather a monotone from the text.
+Many scholars like Christopher Neck have noted that King began his speech reading in a monotone from the text.
 Speaking, sure, but not preaching.
-Even when he gets to a middle section and begins to repeat “Now is the time” to make change, to demand change, he is still in tame form, reading rather than orating.
+Even when he moves to a middle section and repeats “Now is the time to make change,” to demand change, he is still in tame form, reading rather than orating.

-He was allotted four minutes, but speaks for thirteen.
-His voice grows stronger and more confident, words sung across the vast crowd.
-It was not written in front of him, but he had said much of it before, and had plenty of practice in forming the ideas to persuade the flock of listeners.
-The pivot to the dream was significant; it moved the speech from all that was wrong to all that could be right.
+He was allotted four minutes but spoke for thirteen.
+As he spoke, his voice grew stronger and more confident, words sung across the vast crowd.
+Those final words were not written in front of him, but he had said much of it before, and had plenty of practice in forming ideas to persuade a captive group of listeners.
+Still, the pivot to the dream was significant; it moved the speech from all that was wrong to all that could be right.

 The Aftermath

-Walter Cronkite’s newscast that evening is interesting in its own right.
-Cronkite was impressed, but his newscast focused on the marchers, not the speech.
-Midway in the story, a reporter interviews Strom Thurmond, a “knowledgeable” member of Congress, who suggests that he doesn’t know why they march when they have so many things, like refrigerators.
+Walter Cronkite’s CBS newscast that evening is interesting in its own right.
+Cronkite was impressed, but the piece mainly covered the marchers and opinions about the event in general.
+Midway in the story, a reporter interviews Strom Thurmond, a “knowledgeable” member of Congress, who suggests that he doesn’t know why these people march when they have so many things, like refrigerators.
 (I’m not making this up; for those unfamiliar, Thurmond was famously the most racist man in Congress.)
 Thirteen minutes of footage and a lengthy commentary by CBS pundit Eric Sevareid are included, but no one mentions the speeches or speakers.
-At least some, at the time, were not overwhelmed.
+Apparently not everyone was overwhelmed by King’s Dream speech.

 But James Reston’s column in the Times the next day focused on King’s speech.
-He clearly heard something else: “Dr. King touched all the themes of the day, only better than anybody else…He sent the crowd away feeling that the long journey might have been worthwhile.”
+Reston noticed: “Dr. King touched all the themes of the day, only better than anybody else…He sent the crowd away feeling that the long journey might have been worthwhile.”

 King spent another five years marching and speaking, advocating for everything from unions to civil rights to the end of the Vietnam War.
 In March 1968, he was in Memphis to speak to a group of striking sanitation workers.
-He was tired and not feeling well, but every time, he would come and try again to inspire a crowd that wanted to recapture some of what had occurred at the magic moment on a hot August afternoon.
-The next morning, he would be shot on his balcony by a career criminal, escaped from the Mississippi Penitentiary and hoping perhaps to gather a bounty from other racists.
+He was tired and not feeling well, but every time they asked, he would come again to inspire a crowd that wanted to recapture some of what had occurred at the magic moment on a hot August afternoon.
+The next morning, King was shot on his balcony by career criminal James Earl Ray, escaped from the Mississippi Penitentiary and hoping perhaps to gather a bounty from other racists.

 Within a year of King’s assassination, several leaders began pressing for commemoration.
-Led by Congressman John Conyers, the argument rested on King’s legacy of civil rights, both in advocating through marches and meetings, but also of inspiring so many from a thirteen-minute speech.
-It took 15 years, but Reagan made Martin Luther King day a national holiday in 1983.
+Led by Congressman John Conyers, they argued that King’s legacy of civil rights and inspiration– that thirteen-minute speech–had a lasting impact.
+It took 15 years, but ultimately Ronald Reagan made Martin Luther King day a national holiday in 1983.
 Reagan was also famously anti-Communist, and he privately balked at supporting someone he believed to be a Marxist.
 However, Reagan was also a shrewd judge of public opinion, and it cost him no political capital.

 Arizona, along with many other states, supported the holiday in the 1980s.
 But Republican Evan Meacham campaigned and won the governorship on a platform of eliminating the holiday, which he did in 1987.
 After years of controversy, the question was put to the voters.
-Meanwhile, civil rights leaders had been pressuring the NFL to move the 1993 Super Bowl to a different state.
-The voters voted No to the holiday and the NFL took the game to Pasadena.
-The vote was brought up two years later and football won out: even Arizona now celebrates Martin Luther King Day.
-Perhaps that’s make it somehow appropriate that college football’s national championship is being played today.
+Civil rights leaders pressured the NFL to move the 1993 Super Bowl to a different state if Arizona refused to accept MLK Day.
+The voters voted No to the holiday ,and the NFL took the game to Pasadena.
+Two years later, the vote resurfaced, and football won out.
+Arizona voted to celebrate Martin Luther King Day.
+Somehow it seems fitting that college football’s national championship is being played today.

 I found researching these details to be inspiring in a second way.
 Pundits at the time focused on what the President and the Congress was doing, rather than the people.
 But our perspective now sees something else, something much more important.